lixucuhk/Channel-wise-Gated-Res2Net/README.md

    ./start_training_evaluation.sh
    ```
    Remember to rename your `runid` in `start_training_evaluation.sh` to differentiate each configuration.
+   Some well-trained models are available in the `pretrained_models` directory.

 ### System evaluation
    For evaluating systems, you can either use the Kaldi command `compute-eer` with the resulting `*.eer` file to compute system EER, e.g.